Can I make a cycling Injury claim if I ran a red light?

 In one example, a cyclist collided with a truck that had also jumped a red light.
 Although the truck driver was also found to be at fault, the cyclist's compensation was reduced due to his ‘contributory negligence’.

-For example, in a case in 2011 a cyclist who had run a red light was in collision with a taxi that had crossed a junction on a green light.
-The cyclist had also failed to brake in time to avoid the collision.
+In another example, a cyclist collided with a taxi that had crossed a junction on a green light.
+The cyclist jumped the red light and failed to brake in time to avoid the collision.